 Homeschool Awareness Month is celebrated in May and aims to demonstrate how homeschooling can be a better option than regular schooling for many kids and that they can have the same, if not better, growth while learning from home.
 Homeschooling Awareness Month wants to show parents how they too can be involved in the growth and learning of their children.
 This can actually help them become better parents while their kids enjoy a well-rounded upbringing and development.
+Parents just want the best education for their children, and having a strong educational base is so important for children to be accepted for tertiary education or top-tier scholarships.

 History of Homeschool Awareness Month